 HRV in PD

-It is well known that the autonomic nervous system (ANS) is dysregulated in Parkinson's disease (PD), a condition known as dysautonomnia.
-This inability to regulate the automatic parts of our nervous system (blood pressure, heart rate, body's response to stressful stimuli, response to environmental changes in temperature) causes a wide variety of symptoms in PD.
+It is well known that the autonomic nervous system (ANS) is dysregulated in Parkinson's.
+This inability to regulate the automatic parts of our nervous system (blood pressure, heart rate, body's response to stress or environmental changes in temperature) causes a wide variety of symptoms in PD.

-Join us for a discussion about autonomic function, tone, HRV as a tool for measuring ANS function,
+Join us for a discussion about autonomic function, rehab, and HRV as a Parkinson's biomarker.

 Patient Experience